n33kos/NEWT/src/README.md

 <a name="new_Transform_new"></a>

 ### new Transform(config)
-A class for object transofrm data
+A class for object transform data

 | Param | Type | Description |